High school (grades 9-12) · Kayenta, AZ

 What is the racial and ethnic makeup of Monument Valley High School?

-The largest demographic group at Monument Valley High School is American Indian / Alaska Native at 93.2%.
-The school serves a diverse student body in Kayenta, AZ.
+The largest demographic group at Monument Valley High School is American Indian / Alaska Native at 93.2% of enrollment, in Kayenta, AZ.

 What is the Resource Investment Index for Monument Valley High School?

-Monument Valley High School has a Resource Investment Index of 37/100 (F) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Monument Valley High School has a Resource Investment Index of 38/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page